 Ever wonder why we do what we do?
 Then join the Citizen Police Academy!

 The Citizen Police Academy allows you to learn how the police department and our officers function on a daily basis by exploring a wide variety of interactive topics including the difference between criminal and civil law, gang and drug awareness, use of force, investigations, juvenile law, and other relevant topics.
 You also engage in practical exercises that cover building searches, crime scene processing, and traffic stops.
 The academy is free of charge and open to anyone 21 or older who lives, works or owns property in Aurora.

 Academy Dates and Times

-The 50th Citizen Police Academy begins September 2nd and runs for 10 consecutive Thursdays from 6 p.m. to 9 p.m. at Aurora Police Headquarters.
+The 52nd class of the Aurora Police Department's Citizen Police Academy will begin on August 18th and run for 11 consecutive Thursdays from 6 p.m. to 9 p.m. at Aurora Police Headquarters.

 Requirements to Attend